-The past few years, so hard for so many writers, have been some of the best of my career.
-I started a long-term assignment as a freelance editor and project manager.
+The past few years have been some of the best of my career.
+I got into content writing work ahead of the curve with a long-term assignment as a freelance editor and project manager.
 I broke into a couple high-profile national publications, including the Wall Street Journal.
-And I’ve had the opportunity to meet and work with some amazing and inspiring people.
+I’ve had the opportunity to meet and work with some amazing and inspiring people.

-As I get ready to shut down for the long-weekend and step into the kitchen to make stuffing and pie, here’s everything I’m grateful for this Thanksgiving:
+As I get ready to shut down for the Thanksgiving holiday and step into the kitchen to make stuffing and pie, here’s everything I’m grateful for:

 1. My husband and kids, for understanding my passion for what I do.